 Feedback analytics strategies and methods

-There are several feedback analysis methods you can use to determine what actions your customers want you to take.
+There are several analysis methods you can use to determine what actions your customers want you to take.
 Each of them brings different pros and cons to the table.

 Manual feedback analysis

-Tagging, categorizing, and coding are all similar solutions designed to solve one problem in feedback analysis: easily understanding open-ended feedback.
+Tagging, categorizing, and coding are all similar solutions designed to solve one problem in analysis: easily understanding open-ended feedback.

 Open-ended feedback is one of the most valuable types of data to an organization.
 Traditional methods of analyzing feedback rely on tagging, categorizing, and coding to make open-ended feedback more digestible.
 A real-world example of this is when your support team categorizes a ticket based on the type of issue or the product it’s related to—making future analysis of those issues or that product easier.
+Manual analysis can be a useful part of your feedback process, providing detailed insights that help improve products and services.

 Pros of tagging, categorizing, and coding